theprimarybrain/theprimarybrain.github.io/_posts/2020-05-31-Ocean-Preschool-Activities.md

 ---
 I am so excited to begin sharing preschool lessons with you!
 So many of you joined my little family through our Toddler School lessons over the past two years, and I can't wait to see where this preschool journey takes us.
 I watched my son grow in his love of learning, develop fine motor skills, learn the alphabet, and learn to count to 10.
 As we begin this new preschool adventure, I will be creating lessons that build on the skills we have already learned in new and exciting ways!
 I hope you enjoy beginning this journey with us!

 The first unit I get to share with you is our [Preschool Ocean Unit](https://www.teacherspayteachers.com/Product/Preschool-Lesson-Plans-Ocean-Preschool-Curriculum-5634332?utm_source=PB%20Blog&utm_campaign=Ocean%20Preschool%20Unit%20Blog%20Post)!
 It is filled with activities that take us on a trip down under the sea.
+Make sure to read to the bottom of this post for a special free resource you can use to get started learning right away!

 ## Ocean Unit Overview
 During this week, children will work on the following: